zipack/spec/spec.md

 The reserved types can be used to implement TypedList and OrderedMap which are popular today.
 TypedList is List with schema; OrderedMap is Map whose key-value pairs has no order.
 In the future we shall provide guideline for reserved types.

 Zipack should also act as config file like JSON and YAML, but binary file can not be edited directly.
-We need a GUI tool to handle this, it can be a editor on desktop or a plugin inside IDEs and web browsers.
+We need a GUI tool to handle this, it can be an editor or a plugin inside IDEs and web browsers.